NORDISKA TYGER × ROOTOTE

 MASKROS

-It has the meaning of “dandelion” in Swedish, and the dandelion pattern is drawn with a delicate touch as if it were spread over the entire fabric.
+It means "dandelion" in Swedish, and the dandelion pattern is drawn with a delicate touch as if it were spread over the entire fabric.

 TRÄD